 At the beginning we introduce the legal framework for protection against age discrimination.
 We also present the trends and themes which have emerged from the national cases described in the equality bodies’ submissions.
 The opening chapter is followed by the field-specific parts that tackle the issue of age discrimination regarding employment (Chapter 2), provision of goods and services (Chapter 3), housing (Chapter 4) and health and family issues (Chapter 5).
 An annex to the discussion paper collects all the case law on age discrimination submitted by equality bodies.

-On 27-28 June, Equinet is organising a capacity building seminar entitled “Tackling Age Discrimination against Older Persons: Building Bridges between Equality Bodies & Older Persons’ Organisations”, together with AGE Platform Europe.
-It will be hosted by the Federal Anti-Discrimination Agency.
+On 27-28 June, Equinet organised a capacity building seminar entitled “Tackling Age Discrimination against Older Persons: Building Bridges between Equality Bodies & Older Persons’ Organisations”, together with AGE Platform Europe.
+It was hosted in Berlin by the Federal Anti-Discrimination Agency.